HarmanSihota/Trivia-Quiz/README.md

   - Medium: awards a score of 200
   - Hard: awards a score of 400

 After completing the game, the user's score is saved if it is the all-time highest score.
-This highscore can be viewed from the main menu.
+This highscore can be viewed from the main menu of the game.